How do I join?

 Yes.
 All members are entitled to stand for internal Scottish Green Party elections.
 Terms of Office for these usually run from December to December each year.
 There are many internal posts in the running of the Party, and meetings are usually skype-friendly to allow for some of our more far-flung officers to ‘attend’!

 Edinburgh Greens also has a Committee, for which all Edinburgh members are entitled to stand.
-Office bearers are elected at our AGM every February.
+Office bearers are elected at our AGM, usually held in June.
 We also run a scheme where members can ‘buddy’, to see how a committee meeting operates if they are thinking of standing (or are just curious!).
 Email firstname.lastname@example.org if you would like to find out more.

 Why do you have two conveners?